YinnyF/secretdiary/README.md

 **Then**, when all your tests are green, reorganise it into classes with high cohesion.

 This will also involve reorganising your tests!

+## TODO

+Reorganise into classes with high cohesion:
+* Use Forwarding (OOP) - using a member of an object results in actually using the corresponding member of a different object: the use is forwarded to another object.
+The forwarding object is frequently called a wrapper object.
+Reorganise tests